damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ## Issue Boards

 GitLab Issues are very flexible.
-You can crosslink them, prioritize them and rank them by popularity.
+You can crosslink them, prioritize them, and rank them by popularity.
 With GitLab Issue Boards we've added something new:

 You can now create workflows, quickly get an idea of the status of your